 - Q How does sleep apnea affect testosterone and sexual function?

 - Q Does sleep apnea raise the risk for cancer?

 - Q Can sleep apnea increase my risk of dying from cancer?

-- Q Can sleep apnea affect hearing?
+- Q How can obstructive sleep apnea affect my eyes?